Tillman Hartley LLC Invests $12.39 Million in Vanguard Short-Term Bond ETF (NYSEARCA:BSV)

-Tillman Hartley LLC bought a new position in Vanguard Short-Term Bond ETF (NYSEARCA:BSV – Get Rating) in the fourth quarter, HoldingsChannel.com reports.
-The fund bought 164,557 shares of the company’s stock, valued at approximately $12,388,000.
-Vanguard Short-Term Bond ETF makes up approximately 5.3% of Tillman Hartley LLC’s holdings, making the stock its 5th biggest holding.
+Tillman Hartley LLC bought a new position in Vanguard Short-Term Bond ETF (NYSEARCA:BSV – Get Rating) in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor bought 164,557 shares of the company’s stock, valued at approximately $12,388,000.
+Vanguard Short-Term Bond ETF makes up about 5.3% of Tillman Hartley LLC’s holdings, making the stock its 5th largest holding.

 Vanguard Short-Term Bond ETF Trading Up 0.1 %